duhrer/duhrer.github.io/_posts/projects/2025-01-30-secondhand-pebble.md

 "tiles", which appear when you swipe right from the watch face (you can have multiple tiles).
 I've heard there are watch faces that act as a launcher to give you the option to change what happens when you swipe in other directions, but haven't tried them yet.
-Like Android, Android Wear also supports the ability to disable built-in software, and I definitely use this to turn off stuff I don't use like voice memos.
+Like Android, Android Wear supports the ability to disable built-in software, and I definitely use this to turn off stuff I don't use like voice memos.